 - Wash the area daily with warm, soapy water, and pat it dry.
 Don’t use hydrogen peroxide or alcohol, which can slow healing.
 You may cover the area with a gauze bandage if it weeps or rubs against clothing.
 Change the bandage every day.

-- You may shower as usual.
-Pat the incision dry.
-Do not take a bath for the first 3 weeks, or until your doctor tells you it is okay.
+- Do not take a bath for the first 3 weeks, or until your doctor tells you it is okay.

 Copyrighted material adapted with permission from Healthwise, Incorporated.
 This information does not replace the advice of a doctor.